pricillaruby/mentorbridge-test/README.md

 # Functionality

-Create: Add new student into the database.
-Student details are name ,age and department
+Create: Add new employee into the database.
+Employee details are name and age.
+Fetch Employee: Retreive all employees from the database.